 Looking for a great office chair but can't afford the luxury price tag of the Steelcase Leap?
 If that is the case, then you should consider the Racing Series Chair by DXRacer.
-This is an all-around great office chair that retails for a fraction of the price of the Leap and gives you the added bonus of feeling like a Formula One driver whenever you are working at your computer.
+This is an all-around great office chair that retails for a fraction of the price of the Leap and gives you the bonus of feeling like a Formula One driver whenever you are working at your computer.
 This high-backed chair offers plenty of support and is surprisingly comfortable, with the majority of our judges saying they could easily sit in that chair for 8-10 hours.
 The backrest and armrest are both very adjustable, with the overall construction of the chair feeling quite durable and well-built.
 It also isn't too much of a pain to assemble.

-However, the DXRacer definitely stands out from every other chair we tested when it comes to looks — not necessarily in a good way.
+However, the DXRacer stands out from every other chair we tested when it comes to looks — not necessarily in a good way.
 This chair is available in a wide variety of colors, some quite exuberant and others more subdued, but this chair tends to stand out — no matter what color scheme you pick.
-It's a great chair and we highly recommend it for budget-conscious shoppers, but it can definitely stand out quite a bit in the office.
+It's a great chair and we highly recommend it for budget-conscious shoppers, but it can stand out quite a bit in the office.

 Read Review: DXRacer Racing Series

 If you are shopping for a new chair in the same price range as the DXRacer but want a chair that blends into the typical office a bit more, then consider the Steelcase Series 1 This chair did fairly well in our tests, with average results when it came to comfort and slightly above average results when it came to adjustability.
 We found the Series 1 to be very solidly constructed and is backed by an exceptionally long warranty period from Steelcase.
 This chair also arrived completely assembled for us and was ready to go in less than 10 minutes.